jpuka/mushi-identifier/README.md

 - [ ] Consider iterated k-fold with shuffling, if enough computational resources.
 If we do hyperparameter tuning, this might be needed in any case to not overfit to the validation data.
 - [ ] Consider adding macro-averaged F1 score to metrics (by subclassing), since it works well for long-tailed class distributions [Fungi paper].
 - [ ] Based on the model prediction, present yes/no-questions to the user ("If you cut the bottom, does it bleed white? y/n") to verify the species.
+- [ ] Consider MobileNetV2 outside of Keras to improve image resolution
+- [ ] Consider MobileNetV3 as the base model

 ### Deployment

 **Base steps**

-- [ ] Prepare a Dockerfile so that the project can be easily transferred to other systems
+- [ ] Dockerize the project so it can easily be transferred to other systems
 - [ ] Do weight pruning and quantization to optimize the model
 - [ ] Transfer the model into a Tensorflow lite model
 - [ ] Develop the mobile application and deploy it on a smartphone